-Sport is an integral part of life at St Peter's 8-13, with all pupils receiving seven lessons of physical education and games per week.
-Within the lessons, a broad range of activities are taught.
-We believe it is important that young people enjoy physical exercise and understand the physical and mental health benefits of being active.
-We want all pupils to enjoy being physically active and to develop the ability to collaborate with others, demonstrate resilience and to do so, displaying dignity and respect.
+Sport is an important dimension to life at St Peter's 8-13, with all pupils receiving at least four and a half hours of PE or sport a week.
+We believe it is important that young people enjoy physical exercise and understand the health benefits of being active, promoting an active and balanced lifestyle.
+Most of all we want pupils to enjoy their sport and to work hard at whatever level they play.